turingschool/launch-curriculum/module2/lessons/Week2/TDD.md

 4. _Only write the code you need_: It’s surprisingly easy to get distracted when you’re programming.
 We can start writing code that we think will help us at some point in the future without really knowing how.
 We can’t completely ignore this possibility when we have a test, but it can help to tell us when we’ve solved a problem.
 This also lets us know that we don’t need to write any more code.

 ## Practice
-- review tables that we have in Customers and Orders
 - Outline classes and methods we might want
 - create project
 - write tests for customers